Geeksltd/GCop/Rules/GCop313.md

 ﻿# GCop 313

-> *"Where should be called first, so it is not doing unnecessary ordering of objects that will be thrown away."*
+> *"`Where` should be called first, so it is not doing unnecessary ordering of objects that will be thrown away."*

 ## Rule description